Claude-Henri Chouard: Training

 Claude-Henri Chouard initially trained under neurologist Raymond Garcin and neuropsychiatrist Noël Peron, at Salpêtrière Hospital, before spending 30 months doing military service in Algeria.
 He then completed his internship in the Paris hospital system, under Henri Guénin and Daniel Morel-Fatio, and later Paul Pialoux and Maurice Aubry, who were ENT specialists and members of the Académie de Médecine.
 During his internship, he also studied politics and management at Sciences Po from Paris and completed research in neuroanatomy at André Delmas' laboratory, with Charles Eyriès.
 For over half a century, Claude-Henri Chouard's passion has been the complex relationship between doctor and patient: this passion has been at the heart of all his clinical training and is the reason he has never stopped practising.

 Scientific contributions

-Claude-Henri Chouard has made a unique and personal contribution to all three fields in which he has worked.
+Claude-Henri Chouard has made personal contributions to all three fields in which he has worked.
 The first two fields have often required him to draw on his surgical experience and clinical empathy.